 Tired of shuffling through papers to make sense of student assessments?
 Does the process of calculating grades and then transferring them to your hardcopy gradebooks take most of your time?
 If you’re exactly there and thinking of opting for free student gradebook software, to save yourself all this trouble, you probably need to think twice.

 Automating the grading process is surely a great step to take, as it will be much more efficient to use a tool (mostly for calculation) than do all the tedious paperwork by hand.
-However, deciding to start using an exclusive gradebook tool — let alone, one that is offered for free — may not be the wisest choice.
+However, deciding to start using an exclusive gradebook tool — let alone one offered for free — may not be the wisest choice.
 And that is more critical if you’re planning to use that solution for your entire school.
 Why?
 In short, you’re scaling up the risk involved in using a tool that may not be that reliable in the end; while, at the same time, you’re limiting the capabilities you would enjoy with alternative, fully-featured solutions.

 Let’s find out more about how to deal with this.

 5 reasons to not choose free student gradebook software for your school